prominence-eosc/worker/README.md

 # PROMINENCE worker
-Workers can be run directly on bare metal or in a VM, or alternative can be run inside a Docker container.
+Workers can be run directly on bare metal or in a VM, or alternatively can be run inside a Docker container.

 ## Example running a worker using Docker
 ```